martineskobg/CucumberTraining/README.md

 2. Than open test --> runner
 3. And run TestRunner.java class

-NOTE. you can run the test from the HelloWorld.feature file placed in resource folder
+NOTE. you can run the test from the HelloWorld.feature file placed in resource folder.